PhilipNaudus/simple_site-gh-pages/pages/post_imperial/mulan_joins_the_army_1939_film.md

 <figcaption style="text-align: center;"><i>Yuandu: &ldquo;Even though we just met, I feel as if we are old friends.
 Who would have thought that I, from Peiliang, and you, from Haozhou, would come together like this?
 It must have been predestined!&rdquo;</i></figcaption>
 </figure>

 Three years later, Mulan has earned a prominent position for herself.
 One day, two enemy generals come forward to surrender, but both Mulan and Yuandu are suspicious of their motives.
-The two of them go before the marshal, who reluctantly allows them to investigate further into the situation.
+The two of them go before the supreme commander, who reluctantly allows them to investigate further into the situation.

 <figure>
 <img class="fillimg" src="/assets/images/articles/mulan_joins_the_army_1939/mulan_yuandu_discuss_military_plans.png" alt="Mulan and Yuandu discussing military plans in Mulan's office." />